Dr J.Y. (Julian) Gruin

 1001 NB Amsterdam

 Julian Gruin is an assistant professor (UD) of transnational governance at the University of Amsterdam.
 A political economist, his research concentrates on global financial governance, Chinese political economy, and the evolving nature of power in the global economy.

 For further details of his current projects, publications, and teaching, please refer to his website http://www.juliangruin.com.

-- Gruin, J. Y. (in preparation).
-Communists Constructing Capitalism: Between State and Market in China's Financial Development .
-Stanford University Press.
+- Gruin, J. Y. (Accepted/In press).
+Communists Constructing Capitalism: Between State and Market in China's Financial Development.
+Manchester University Press.

 - Gruin, J. Y. (2014).
 Asset or Liability?
 The Role of the Financial System in the Political Economy of China's Rebalancing.
 Journal of Current Chinese Affairs, 42(4), 73-104.